 To me, this sounds like marketing hype.
 How many times have we heard the voice-over on a commercial say, “Don’t you deserve a new [insert product name here]?”

 Now, if your family is growing and your current home is creating space problems, maybe you should buy a larger home.
-If you recently took a new job that has created a 40-minute commute, you might consider buying a home closer to this new location.
+If you recently took a new job that has made a 40-minute commute, you might consider buying a home closer to this new location.
 There are lots of ways to get a better home and they aren’t all about spending more money.
-Having a savvy Realtor® can truly help you in this area.
+Having a savvy Realtor® can genuinely help you in this area.

 6. It offers some inflation protection.

 A Case-Shiller study says that homeownership beats inflation by a couple of percentage points a year.
 Having a monthly payment that you can afford increases your peace of mind in uncertain times.
 That’s just as true in Louisville, Kentucky as it is in Alaska, California, Florida, or Maine.

 This point is related to #1 in that sooner or later the market will move upward and buying “low” is always a good investment.
 Another aspect is the idea that having some of your overall net worth in real estate helps to diversify risk.

 Now the author is reaching to get 10 reasons because 7 Reasons to Buy a Home isn’t as catchy a headline.